Giving to The Hickman

 A transfer by will of personal property such as cash, securities, or other tangible assets.
 You may designate your bequest to a specific program area or interest.
 A conversation with your financial adviser and Development Director at The Hickman is the best way to achieve your giving goals.

 A contract between a donor and a charity wherein the donor transfers funds to the charity in exchange for the charity’s promise to pay the donor a fixed income for life or for some other mutually agreed upon period.
 Donors may defer the right to income for a period of years.
 Gift annuities may take on several forms and interest rates increase with age, making them a prudent – as well as charitable – way to support The Hickman.

 Planned gifts are administered for The Hickman through Friends Fiduciary Corporation.
-For more information on Planned Gifts and/or to receive a confidential charitable gift annuity illustration, please visit the Friends Fiduciary website at www.friendsfiduciary.org or contact Charles “Ebbie” Alfree, Director of Advancement, at 484-760-6416 or at firstname.lastname@example.org.
+For more information on Planned Gifts and/or to receive a confidential charitable gift annuity illustration, please visit the Friends Fiduciary website at www.friendsfiduciary.org or contact Monica Nearey, Advancement Manager, at (484) 760-6418 or at firstname.lastname@example.org

-For more information on these options, please contact Charles “Ebbie” Alfree, Director of Advancement, at 484-760-6416 or at email@example.com.
+For more information on these options, please contact Monica Nearey, Advancement Manager, at (484) 760-6418 or at email@example.com

 The Hickman is a nonprofit 501(c)(3) organization, which means all gifts are tax deductible to the full extent of the law.
 Gifts of all sizes are gratefully accepted.

 The official registration and financial information of The Hickman may be obtained from the Pennsylvania Department of State by calling toll free, within Pennsylvania, 1 (800) 732-0999.
 Registration does not imply endorsement.